 They ate while the horses walked guided only by the rider's legs.
-Soon they reached the town, which was actually just a village.
-There was a crossroad and a train crossing.
-The traffic was moderate, mostly people arriving for the faire.
+Soon they reached the town, actually just a village.
+It had a crossroad and a train crossing.
+The moderate traffic consisted mostly of people arriving for the faire.
 Wolf was asked directions more than once and he would point them in the right direction to the castle.

-The two riders were soon out of the village and came to a large house that served as the local funeral parlor.
+The two riders were soon left the village and came to a large house that served as the local funeral parlor.
 They dismounted at the front gate and secured their horses.
-The Raven led the page into the house where they were met by Constable Warren and another man.
+The Raven led the page into the house to be met by Constable Warren and another man.
 Wolf could tell right away that he was a policeman; he had that look of a big city detective, not very friendly.

 The constable took them through a couple of doors into a room that obviously was used for preparing bodies.
 There was a table in the center on which was a full body bag.
-"The funeral home also serves as the morgue for the town," Constable Warren said, looking at Wolf who was staring at the body bag and shaking slightly.
+"The funeral home also serves as the morgue for the town," Constable Warren said, looking at Wolf who stared at the body bag, shaking slightly.

 Without delay the inspector unzipped the bag halfway and pried the stiff plastic apart exposing the dead man.
 The body was extremely pale, waxy in appearance.
 The man was shaved bald with tattoos on his body, arms and neck.
 He looked like he had been in a few fights and had the bruises and scars to prove it.

 "Do you recognize him?' the inspector asked.